 Gateways to Completion: Course Redesign Faculty Learning Community

-The Provost invites applications from part-time and full-time faculty for the AY2016-2017 Gateways to Completion Course Redesign Faculty Learning Community (G2C FLC).
+The Provost invites applications from faculty for the AY2017-2018 Gateways to Completion Course Redesign Faculty Learning Community (G2C FLC).
 This FLC is part of a national effort led by the John N. Gardner Institute for Excellence in Undergraduate Education to improve student success in large enrollment gateway courses that traditionally have high failure rates.
-Kennesaw State University is one of thirty institutions participating in the Gateways to Completion initiative, and one of ten in the University System of Georgia cohort.
+Kennesaw State University is one of over forty institutions internationally participating in the Gateways to Completion initiative, and one of ten in the University System of Georgia cohort.

-As part of this initiative, the purpose of the G2C FLC is to bring faculty together during the Spring 2017 semester to discuss the literature and share ideas on best practices in teaching and learning in large enrollment introductory classes, with a view to improving student success and reducing D/F/W/I rates.
-These discussions will inform a course redesign plan that will be created during a culminating four-day Course Redesign Lab in June and July, 2017.
-Participating faculty will then implement their course redesign in Fall 2017 or Spring 2018, work with the KSU Center for Excellence in Teaching and Learning (CETL) to assess the effectiveness of their redesign, collect data on implementation when they teach, and present their redesign plan and outcomes at the Gateways to Completion Faculty Annual Colloquium in Fall 2018.
+As part of this initiative, the purpose of the G2C FLC is to bring faculty together during the Spring 2018 semester to discuss the literature and share ideas on best practices in teaching and learning in large enrollment introductory classes, with a view to improving student success and reducing D/F/W/I rates.
+These discussions will inform a course redesign plan that will be created during a culminating five-day Course Redesign Lab in June and July, 2018.
+Participating faculty will then implement their course redesign in Fall 2018 or Spring 2019, work with the KSU Center for Excellence in Teaching and Learning (CETL) to assess the effectiveness of their redesign, collect data on implementation when they teach, and present their redesign plan and outcomes at the Gateways to Completion Faculty Annual Colloquium in Fall 2019.

-A KSU G2C website will be created that will feature the teaching innovations of participating faculty.
+The KSU G2C website will feature the teaching innovations of participating faculty.
 In addition, their work will be spotlighted by the KSU Complete College of Georgia initiative and will be reported to the University System of Georgia for possible spotlight.